 This allows the operation with multiple configuration settings or the usage of the processor within different environments.
+See also section Error!
+Reference source not found. ff. on this issue.

-These environment variable can be configured inside of the Eclipse workspace via /Project/Properties/PyDev - Interpreter, as shown below:
+These two environment variables can be configured inside of the Eclipse workspace via //Project/Properties/PyDev - Interpreter, as shown below: